srm423/odin-recipes/README.md

 - Unordered (ul),Ordered (ol), and List (li) elements
 - Hierarchy (h1-h6) elements
 - Links (a href) and images (jpgs and gifs)

+Please the site <a href="https://srm423.github.io/odin-recipes/">here</a> for a live view